Israel Driving Guide

 Bring Your Important Documents While Driving

 Traveling the different scenic routes in Israel can be best enjoyed if you do it via car.
-But before you go on to your next destination stop.
-Always remember to carry these important items with you at all times when you are driving in Israel either by a rental car or your own car:
+But before you go on to your next destination stop, always remember to carry these important items with you at all times when you are driving in Israel either by a rental car or your own car:

 - Identification Card